-In terms of technologies, it is important to note that water storage alternatives to managed aquifer recharge (MAR) in the sub-region would be more costly and would also increase environmental and other risks.
+In terms of technologies, it is important to note that water storage alternatives to aquifer storage and recovery in the sub-region would be more costly and would also increase environmental and other risks.
 Alternatives to large-scale water storage would include concrete tanks and lined earthen impoundments, which would require significant land use and-in the case of impoundments-permits and possible EIAs.
-The regulatory environment for MAR is conducive in Thailand, emergent in Vietnam and would require development in Cambodia and Lao PDR.

 The only less expensive measure for water storage would theoretically be large gravity or concrete dams, which are not considered viable options in the scope of this project due to environmental, wildlife, land use, and many other considerations.
-Substitution of groundwater sources with small surface storage sites, which are highly affected by inter-annual climate variability and evaporative losses, would also be problematic.
-For these reasons, the project is proposing MAR as the main focus of the interventions.
+For this reason, the project is proposing aquifer storage and recovery as the focus of the interventions.

-The following three features are considered key to the cost-effectiveness of the proposed approach and envisaged solutions.
+The following three features are considered key to the cost\effectiveness of the proposed approach and envisaged solutions.
 It is argued that possible alternatives, as suggested below are less cost effective.

-- A regional approach and transboundary cooperation: Alternative: a specific country focus, or specific, and different interventions in different countries. - Accent on bottom-up, in pilot areas, with local stakeholders and national agencies, setting up of activities and generating results and impact followed by extrapolation to management level and possibly national policy application: Alternative: a top-down approach, starting with policy issues at a multilateral level. - Strong role of national cooperating partners and modest support of international technical assistance: Alternative: explicit external and international technical assistance support.
+- A regional approach and transboundary cooperation: Alternative: a specific country focus, or specific, and different interventions in different countries. - 2.
+Accent on bottom-up, in pilot areas, with local -stakeholders and national agencies, setting up of activities and generating results and impact followed by extrapolation to management level and possibly national policy application: Alternative: a top-down approach, starting with policy issues at a multilateral level. - 3.
+Strong role of national cooperating partners and modest support of international technical assistance: Alternative: explicit external and international technical assistance support.